usvi/F070RB-BL-FW/README.md

+F070RB-BL-FW

 # NUCLEO F070RB Bootloader and PIC Firmware Image

-This repository is for implementing how to get STM32 NUCLEO-F070RB evaluation board to boot position independent firmware image code from an *arbitrary* location using custom bootloader.
-So to boot the same firmware blob from whatever location.
-(Of course the bootloader must know the address.)
-And we are using real jumps, not calling the blob as library.
+This repository is for implementing how to get STM32 NUCLEO-F070RB evaluation board to boot position independent code (pic) firmware image.
+It is actual jump boot, not some blob function call thing.

 Quick statuses

 Bootloader: **Works.
-Can jump to application firmware and to even itself :D**
+Automaticly jumps to first non-empty position in firmware area.**

-Firmware_anywhere: **Works with all addresses (aligned to 4 bytes)!**
+Firmware_anywhere: **Works with all addresses sufficiently alignedwhen booted by bootloader.
+Works also standalone.**

+One can try for example these addresses, they should all work: 0x8005000, 0x8010000, 0x8015000, 0x801A800, 0x801B800